whose-code/domain-search-app/domainsapp/README.md

 before getting started, run
 flutter pub get
+API key is necessary to get the info.
+It's aready in env folder of this repo.

 ## Getting Started

 This project invokes REST API endpoints to get realtime domain availability using Flutter application.

+## Running the App

+Enter the domain you wish to search, and hit Search.
+At the moment the results are shown within the console.
+I'm working on pulling them within scaffold.

 ## Blueprint